Skip to main content

 It expects name and storageFieldName.
 For example, if the #[storage] struct had a available_members: PrivateMutable<JediMember> property:

-aztec-note add-note JediMember available_members -a master_yoda -ca jedi_order -h 0x00000
+aztec-wallet add-note JediMember available_members -a master_yoda -ca jedi_order -h 0x00000